Travel around by trainPhoto author: Tallinn City Tourist Office & Convention Bureau

 It's a way of life.

 Estonia’s natural environment is clean and easily accessible — forests, bogs, islands, and coastal areas are open to everyone and well looked after.
-The risk of natural disasters in Estonia is very low; Estonia is in the low disaster-risk category according to global indexes.
+The risk of natural disasters in Estonia is very low; Estonia is in the low disaster-risk category according to global indices.

 The water quality of popular beaches and bodies of water is monitored, and many recreational areas have infrastructure, such as toilets and changing places, making time spent in nature pleasant and peaceful.